🔥💀 STAR GETS A WEB BODY. THE LATTICE EXPANDS.

 None

-Send a plain-text message to the user’s browser.
+Send a plain-text message to the user’s browser (or SSE stream).

 Return type: